camera

 Gatehouse to Moffat

-The ride heads out of town towards the Cairnsmore of Fleet nature reserve before heading under the iconic brick arches of the now disused railway Big Fleet viaduct.
-It takes on a section of the famous Raiders Road gravel before using a combination of tracks and quiet back lanes through pretty rural Dumfries and Galloway towns.
-The forest of Ae is on the route and this offers more miles of sublime gravel forestry tracks.
+The ride heads out of town towards the Cairnsmore of Fleet Nature Reserve before heading under the iconic brick arches of the now disused Big Water of Fleet railway viaduct.
+It takes on a section of the famous Raiders Road gravel before using a combination of tracks and quiet back lanes through pretty, rural Dumfries and Galloway towns.
+The Ae Forest is on the route, offering more miles of sublime gravel forestry tracks.
 The area is famous for its mountain bike downhill trails too.
-The perfect gravel here follows the Roman and Reivers route and continues into the market town of Moffat, a long term preserve of hikers the town is full of great cafes and now firmly becoming a cycling stop off due to the great gravel and road riding from the town in all directions.
+The perfect gravel here follows the Roman and Reivers route and continues into the market town of Moffat.
+A long-term preserve of hikers, the town is full of great cafes and is now becoming a favored cycling stop-off due to the great gravel and road riding in all directions from the town.

 Day 3